 For example, low-carb.

-This could be the subject of a separate publication, but in fact there is no convincing scientific research proving the benefits of such restrictions for a healthy person.
-On the contrary, in the long run, any restrictions are detrimental to health.
+This could be the subject of a separate post, but there is really no convincing scientific research proving the benefits of such restrictions for a healthy person.
+On the contrary – in the long term, any restrictions in any of the nutrients harm health.

-The World Health Organization recommends that the proportion of sugar in our diet be below 5% of the total caloric content of food.
-This corresponds to, for example, no more than 5-6 teaspoons of sugar per day.
+The World Health Organization recommends that the share of sugar in our diet be less than 5% of the total caloric content of food.
+This corresponds to approximately no more than 5-6 teaspoons of sugar per day.
 That is, sugar is strictly controlled.

-As for carbohydrates in general, they should be about 40% of the calories for the day, and in active people can be more – up to 50-60% of daily energy.
-Obviously bread can be eaten.
+As for carbohydrates in general, they should be about 40% of the calories for the day, and for people who are actively training, they can be even more – 45%, sometimes up to 50-60% of the daily energy.
+Apparently bread can be eaten.

 Well, in moderation, of course.
-Our figure will not suffer from 1-2 slices a day.
-Not like me years ago, when I ate at least one loaf of warm bread to eat a bowl of beans.
+Our figure will not suffer from 1-2 slices daily.
+Not like me years ago, when to eat a bowl of beans, I would eat at least one loaf of warm bread.

 There is a relatively rare disease – celiac disease, in which an inflammatory reaction develops in response to gluten intake. (gluten is a protein found mostly in wheat).
-As a result of this response, the lining of the small intestine is damaged, which is usually accompanied by various unpleasant symptoms.
+As a result of this response, the mucosa of the small intestine is disturbed, which, as a rule, is accompanied by various unpleasant symptoms.

-There are some diseases, in principle not fully studied, in which it has not been proven whether gluten is harmful, but doctors are reinsured.
+There are some diseases, basically not fully studied, in which it has not been proven whether gluten is harmful, but doctors are reinsuring themselves.
 For example, multiple sclerosis.
 This makes sense and is good to follow.

-If you do not suffer from celiac disease or have no proven harm from gluten, it is better to eat well – do not deprive yourself of this food for the body and brain.
+If you do not suffer from celiac disease or have no proven damage from gluten, it is better to eat whole foods – do not deprive yourself of this food for the body and the brain.

-However, we can not be tolerant of people who do not have the characteristic signs of celiac disease, but when using gluten get some discomfort: diarrhea, bloating or abdominal pain.
-This phenomenon is called gluten hypersensitivity.
-As far as it is caused by gluten at all, because it is difficult to isolate the causative agent outside clinical conditions.
-Maybe that’s why almost all of our products are now gluten-free.
+However, we cannot help but be tolerant of people who do not have characteristic signs of celiac disease, but who experience some discomfort when using gluten: diarrhea, bloating or abdominal pain.
+This phenomenon is called gluten sensitivity.
+To what extent is it caused by gluten at all, because it is difficult to isolate the causative agent outside of clinical settings.
+Perhaps this is the reason why almost all our products are now gluten-free.

-Bread is a source of carbohydrates, and they are not only a source of energy but also food for the brain.
+Bread is a source of carbohydrates, and they, in addition to being a source of energy, are also food for the brain.

-Avoid getting rid of gluten because of the advice of “”Dr. Google”” or “”EHC”” (one woman said that…).
-Follow the recommendations of your doctors.
+Avoid going gluten-free because of the advice of “Dr. Google” or “EFA” (one woman said that…).
+Follow the recommendations of your treating doctors.

-There are so many breads today.
+Today there are so many breads.
 Who is good and who is bad?

-There is no way to guarantee the authenticity of the labels of the various breads, but it is good to read them.
+I can’t vouch for the authenticity of the labels on the different breads, but it’s good to read them.
 The benefits of bread can be judged by its composition.
-Even if you don’t understand many of the labels, make sure it has more protein and fiber, and less saturated fat and sugar.
-And no additional ingredients – preservatives, flavors, colors, emulsifiers, etc.
+Even if you don’t understand much about labels, look for it to be higher in protein and fiber and lower in saturated fat and sugar.
+And that there are no additional ingredients – preservatives, flavorings, colorings, emulsifiers, etc.

 Naturally, the shelf life of such bread will be shorter.